Germany

 • Ability to take criticism (active/passive) and willingness to change

-• Value-oriented family business & global player
+• Value-oriented family business and global player

 • Regular change of department (relevant to studies)

-• Room for own ideas and commitment
+• Room for your own ideas and commitment

 • Good public transport connections via the ‘Lapp Kabel’ tram stop (U12)